logto-io/docs/docs/docs/recipes/web-hooks/README.md

 ## Web hook request

-Once a valid hook event is emitted, Logto will find corresponding web hooks and send a `POST` request with the following content:
+Once a valid hook event is emitted, Logto will find corresponding web hooks and send a `POST` request per hook config with the following JSON schema in the request body:

 ```ts
 type HookEventPayload = {